ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 FalconStor Virtual Tape Library (VTL) is an optimized backup and deduplication solution that provides tape library emulation, high-speed backup or restore, data archival to supported S3 clouds for long-term storage, global data deduplication, enterprise-wide replication, and long-term cloud-based container archive, without requiring changes to the existing environment

-Here are some key considerations and benefits when deploying the Falconstor VTL solution:
+Review key considerations and benefits when deploying the Falconstor VTL solution:

 - File-level backup and restore
 - Image-level backup and restore